nwtime/ntpwww/content/en/archives/4.2.8-series/ntpdate.md

 #### Description

-<code>ntpdate</code> sets the local date and time by polling the Network Time Protocol (NTP) server(s) given as the _server_ arguments to determine the correct time.
+<code>ntpdate</code> sets the local date and time by polling the Network Time Protocol (NTP) server(s) given as the <code>_server_</code> arguments to determine the correct time.
 It must be run as root on the local host.
 A number of samples are obtained from each of the servers specified and a subset of the NTP clock filter and selection algorithms are applied to select the best of these.
 Note that the accuracy and reliability of <code>ntpdate</code> depends on the number of servers, the number of polls each time it is run and the interval between runs.

 <code>ntpdate</code> can be run manually as necessary to set the host clock, or it can be run from the host startup script to set the clock at boot time.
 This is useful in some cases to set the clock initially before starting the NTP daemon <code>ntpd</code>.
 It is also possible to run <code>ntpdate</code> from a <code>cron</code> script.
 However, it is important to note that <code>ntpdate</code> with contrived <code>cron</code> scripts is no substitute for the NTP daemon, which uses sophisticated algorithms to maximize accuracy and reliability while minimizing resource use.
 Finally, since <code>ntpdate</code> does not discipline the host clock frequency as does <code>ntpd</code>, the accuracy using <code>ntpdate</code> is limited.